-To some ethnic groups the idea of reverence and submission to one’s elders is a basis of society.
+To some ethnic groups the idea of reverence and submission to one’s elders is basic to society.
 In China elders even have the right to demand a child marry, and often to whomever they chose.
-Parents also expect the new couple to take care of the son’s father and others in their old age, but not the mother’s family.
+Parents also expect the new couple to take care of the son’s father and mother in their old age, but not the mother’s family.
 This has led to the abortion of girls.
-To counter this the Chinese communist bureaucracy allows those couples who have a girl initially to conceive a boy to guarantee them a pension.
+To counter this the Chinese communist bureaucracy allows those couples who have a girl initially to conceive a boy for a second child to guarantee them a pension.

-That leaves us to examine the tricky word honor.
-To Americans it tends to have the meaning of respect, even deference, maybe also obedience.
+That leaves us to examine the tricky word “honor.”
+To Americans it tends to mean respect, even deference, maybe also obedience.
 And on this word many fail to take heed.
 Bad parents abound, living in addictions, violence, crime, giving out unreasonable punishment, and unable to control their emotions or tempers.
 And you will hear children from these homes tell you that honor when defined as respect or even love is something they cannot provide.

 But the word honor is not respect, not deference, not love or like, and if it involves drinking or drugs, not obedience either.
 At this point we need to understand why God chose the word “honor.”

 If your parent has failed in life, you do not need to approve.
-If that parent tried to kill you or make life a terror for you, lied about you or threw you out into the cold to make your own way, you are not being required to have warm feelings about them.
-You are only expected to see that are not wards of the State.
+If that parent tried to kill you or make life a terror for you, lied about you or threw you out into the cold to make your own way, you are not expected to have warm feelings about them.
+You are only expected to see that they are not wards of the State.

 Perhaps God in His mercy can help you actually love them, but that is not honor, it is not in the law, and it is not expected.
 That kind of acceptance is part of your growth, not theirs.